ADR classes and classification of dangerous goods

 What does the number 30 on the ADR board mean?

-30 means liquid inflammable material (3) without additional hazards (0).
+30 means inflammable liquid material (3) without additional hazards (0).

 How to check the ADR classification of the goods?